programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ## Developing Python Code for Multilingual Text Analysis

 During the coding portion of the lesson, you will take an excerpt of text from Leo Tolstoy's _War and Peace_ (1869) in the original Russian, which contains a substantial amount of French text.
 We'll show you how to split it into sentences, detect the language of each sentence, and perform some analysis methods on the text.
 The text file we will be using contains an excerpt from the first book of the novel, and was sourced from Wikipedia.
-This is the only textual resource you'll need to go through the lesson, and it can be [downloaded here](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/war-and-peace-excerpt.txt).
-If you would like to follow along in a Jupyter notebook, we've prepared [a notebook](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/analyzing-multilingual-text-nltk-spacy-stanza.ipynb) which includes all the code below.
+This is the only textual resource you'll need to go through the lesson, and it can be [downloaded here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/war-and-peace-excerpt.txt).
+If you would like to follow along in a Jupyter notebook, we've prepared one [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/analyzing-multilingual-text-nltk-spacy-stanza.ipynb), which includes all the code below.

 If you would like to work through the lesson without loading the text file, you can use the following text as a string instead: